Skip to content

 Event status and cloud recordings

 A cloud recording is automatically started when you set the event status to Started.
 When you change the status (to any other status), the cloud recording stops.
-When you start the event again, a new cloud recording is made.
+When you start the event again, a new cloud recording is started.

 Live stream latency